May 7 2009

 King County Metro Transit has a long list of transportation services, but the ones you’re most likely to use are Seattle’s buses and the King County Water Taxi.
 Metro’s pet policy for its buses is as follows:

-Other animals, cats, etc. that are not service animals must be carried in appropriate pet carriers.
+All dogs that are not service animals must be on leash.

 Please note that Seattle’s waterfront streetcar line has been out of service since late 2005.
 Some Metro buses have been painted to look a bit like streetcars and are labeled “Seattle Waterfront Streetcar Line” (their less romantic designation is Route 99).
 These buses serve “the downtown Seattle waterfront, Pioneer Square Historic District and Chinatown/International District.”
 The Metro pet policy applies to these buses.